Montessori Daycare – The Toddler Preparation Room

 Your toddler has a once in a lifetime opportunity to absorb information from the environment like a sponge.
-That’s why Montessori for toddlers is more than just childcare: we provide a toddler with the ideal environment to make the most of this irreplaceable period of time.
+That’s why Montessori for toddlers is more than just daycare.
+At Children’s House, we provide a toddler with the ideal environment to make the most of this irreplaceable period of time.

-Enrolling your child in a Montessori toddler program, rather than at a childcare center, has many benefits.
+Enrolling your child in a Montessori toddler program, rather than at a traditional daycare center, has many benefits.
 Here are just a few for you to consider:

 - A positive toilet learning experience.
 Done the Montessori way, almost all children can be diaper free soon after starting in our program.
 Sign up for our newsletter on the form at the right to discover how we work together to facilitate this developmental milestone!